voiio/voiio.github.io/org_structure.md

 A UX Designer or Researcher is responsible for

 * developing and maintaining a UI library and UX guidelines to enable our engineering team to build consistent and user-friendly interfaces,
-* creating wireframes, storyboards and user flows to enable engineers to build the right features,
+* creating wireframes, storyboards, and user flows to enable engineers to build the right features,
 * conducting user research, evaluating user feedback and execute rapid prototyping and testing to fail early and save engineering cost.

 ##### Stakeholders